Code-Institute-Submissions/cocktailclub/README.md

 ## Credits
 #### Content
-* ADD IN ANYTHING ELSE HERE?
+* Inspiration was taken from the Code Intitute projects included in the Interactive Frontend Development module.
-* Media Queries for Responsive text were copied from - <a href="https://www.w3schools.com/howto/howto_css_responsive_text.asp" target="_blank">W3schools.com</a>
+* Media Queries for Responsive text were copied from - <a href="https://www.w3schools.com/howto/howto_css_responsive_text.asp" target="_blank">W3schools.com</a>.

 #### Media
-* The image used for the background of the pages is from Unsplash and can be found <a href="https://unsplash.com/photos/FsYZE4ZZKJY" target="_blank">here</a>
+* The image used for the background of the pages is from Unsplash and can be found <a href="https://unsplash.com/photos/FsYZE4ZZKJY" target="_blank">here</a>.
 * The site logo is my own as well as the other line drawings on the Info page.

 #### Acknowledgements
-* ??
+* My mentor for their feedback throughout the project and frequent meetings.
+* Tutor support from the Code Institute tutors.